jarhot1992/Remote-ADB/README.md

+## 📢 Important Notice

+❤️ We have released a new and improved app: [**DroidKit: ADB Terminal Toolkit**](https://play.google.com/store/apps/details?id=com.nextaix.androidtoolbox)
+🚀 Enjoy better performance, modern UI, and new features.
+⚠️ **This version is no longer maintained.
+Please upgrade to the new version to continue receiving updates.**

 ## Download
 - [Advanced Edition](https://play.google.com/store/apps/details?id=com.github.superadb)

-## ❤️Tutorials and FAQ(updating)↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓
+## Tutorials and FAQ
-### 💎💎💎💎💎💎 If the application is not working, please make sure to refer to the following tutorial.
+###  If the application is not working, please make sure to refer to the following tutorial.
 If you are a beginner or using this application for the first time, please make sure to refer to the following tutorial.
-If you have any questions, please refer to the following FAQ or contact us via email (colorboxguestservice@gmail.com).🍏🍎🍐🍊🍋🍌🍉🍇🍓🍈🍒🍑🥭🍍🥥🥝🍅
+If you have any questions, please refer to the following FAQ or contact us via email (colorboxguestservice@gmail.com).
 #### [Tutorials->How to open and connect adb](./md/tutorials.md)
 #### [FAQ](./md/tutorials.md)